 The steps below should be followed in order to install the SSL/TLS certificate on a Linux machine.

-Secondly it should be observed that the ncache service is running under ncache user on Linux, and this doesn't have a home directory by deault.
+Secondly, it should be observed that the NCache Service is running under NCache user on Linux, and this doesn't have a home directory by default.
 This home directory is required.
 So, to create it, you should issue the following commands.

 sudo mkdir /home/ncache sudo chown ncache /home/ncache